chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/interaction-testing.md

 ## Reuse stories as interaction test cases

-In the previous chapter, we catalogued all the use cases of the InboxScreen component in the `InboxScreen.stories.js` file.
+In the previous chapter, we catalogued all the use cases of the InboxScreen component in the `InboxScreen.stories.jsx` file.
 That allowed us to spot-check appearance during development and catch regressions via visual tests.
 These stories will now also power our interaction tests.

 ```javascript:title=src/InboxScreen.stories.jsx
 import { rest } from 'msw';